csk2q/2023-Fall---CompSci-303---Data-Structures/Assignment 1/readme.md

 ## Usage examples of functions

 ### Startup
 Upon running the program you will first be asked to enter the path to the txt file to load.
+(An example file has been provided: [IntegersFile.txt](IntegersFile.txt))
 ![Alt text](screenshots/startup.png)

 Upon entering the full path to a text file it will then load the file and read the integers from the file.